 In this article, we’re going to cover the things most smokers say that prevent them from quitting, and we tell you how to get over them.

 I never manage to beat the withdrawal symptoms and always end up going back to smoking.

 When you stop smoking, your body begins to work to remove toxins and clear the nicotine and chemicals from your system.
-Over the years of smoking, you have fed an addiction to nicotine and to some of the chemicals in the cigarette smoke so it is natural that withdrawal will be difficult.
+Over the years of smoking, you have fed an addiction to nicotine and some of the chemicals in the cigarette smoke so it is natural that withdrawal will be difficult.

 When you decide to quit smoking, think about the withdrawal as part of the process, as a cleansing ritual that you have to go through to come out on the other side.
-Quitting can sometimes a long process – if you give in to temptation and smoke “just one”, get back on the no-smoking path the next day.
+Quitting can sometimes be a long process – if you give in to temptation and smoke “just one”, get back on the no-smoking path the next day.